Supply Chain Agreements: Consequential Damage Disclaimers, Indemnity, Force Majeure, Termination, Warranty Provisions

 - Practical considerations and lessons from the pandemic

 The panel will review these and other relevant issues:

 - How can consequential damage disclaimers impact other terms of the supply chain agreement?

-- What is the role of the indemnification provision and how does it differ from warranty?
+- What is the role of the indemnification provision, and how does it differ from the warranty?

 - How can transaction counsel maximize the value of warranty provisions for buyers and sellers?

 - What are the different perspectives from the buy- and sell-side to approaching negotiations and key language to include in the force majeure provision?